Patrick-Sherlund/mcswf/README.md

 │   │   ├── components
 │   │   ├── global
 │   │   │   ├── enums
+│   │   │   ├── themes
 │   │   │   └── types
 │   │   ├── models
 │   │   │   ├── classes
 │   │   │   └── interfaces
-│   │   ├── modules
+│   │   ├── views
 │   │   └── utils
 └   └── assets
 ```
 * ### 'app'
-    _This section encapsulates the 'components', 'global', 'models', 'modules' and 'utils'.
+    _This section encapsulates the 'components', 'global', 'models', 'views' and 'utils'.
     It also serves as the root directory for the app component_
 * ### 'components'
-    _This section contains all reusable components, all components within this section are built with reusability in mind._
+    _This section contains all reusable components, all components within this section are built with usability in mind._
 * ### 'global'
-    _This section contains any type of global declaration, we use this for enums and types._
+    _This section contains any type of global declaration, we use this for enums, themes and types._
 * ### 'models'
     _This section contains any type of object model, whether it's an Interface, or a Class._
-* ### 'modules'
+* ### 'views'
-    _This section contains all the pages the app uses, for example 'Home', 'About', 'Contact' etc._
+    _This section contains all the pages/views the app uses, for example 'Home', 'About', 'Contact' etc._
 * ### 'utils'
     _This section contains any utility function that could be reused across different components._
 * ### 'assets'
-    _This section contains any assets (i.e. images, svg, videos, downloads etc) that would be used across the application._
+    _This section contains any assets (i.e. images, svg, videos, downloads etc.) that would be used across the application._

 # [Test Driven Development](https://www.agilealliance.org/glossary/tdd/)